Reducing Deployment Downtime

 - There are app pods that are running a different (older) version of the app image: there are changes in the app MDA or base OS image.

-- The app environment has one replica.
+- The app environment has no running replicas.

 Otherwise, the Operator performs a Rolling update automatically.